Lung cancer is cancer that starts in the windpipe (trachea), the main airway (bronchus) or the lung tissue.

 Lung cancer: The facts

-• Lung cancer is the fourth most common cancer in Ireland.
+• Lung cancer is the third most common cancer in Ireland.

 • Sadly, more Irish men and women die from lung cancer than any other type of cancer.